 In a matter of hours, more than 1,000 users had signed up on Studiotime.

-Mike’s artist community was growing, and studios all around the world were contacting him, asking to be featured on his site.
+Mike’s artist community kept growing quickly.
+Soon, studios all around the world were contacting him, asking to be featured on his site.

-"I even had people asking to volunteer to become ambassadors, and asking for jobs!"
+"I even had people asking to volunteer to become ambassadors and others in the music industry asking for jobs!"

 You can read more about Studiotime’s launch from Mike's article on Medium.

-After the successful launch and initial validation of his idea, Mike focused more on the development of the site.
+After the successful launch and initial validation of his idea, Mike focused more on the development of the site and on increasing the marketplace functionality.
 He started emailing his users and asking them questions: what problems were they having, what could be improved on the site, and so on.

 Mike also started iterating on the business model.
 His initial idea was to charge a commission from each booking, Airbnb style.

 "I already had hundreds of studios listed on Studiotime.
-I figured it would not be a big deal for them to pay a monthly fee for visibility on the site."
+I found out the market wasn't supply-constrained and that it was in such a need for Studiotime that studios would be willing to pay a monthly subscription fee simply for visibility on the site."

-This prediction turned out to be correct, and most studios were happy to pay his fees.
+This prediction turned out to be correct, and most studios were happy to pay Mike's fees.

-This has allowed him to expand his platform and his feature set based on the learnings he got from his early success.
+"Sharetribe allowed me to expand my platform and my feature set based on the learnings that came after my early success," Mike says.

-Today, Studiotime is the largest online marketplace community to rent music studios.
-The platform lists studios in over 35 countries and has been featured in publications such as VICE Brasil and Forbes, and even on the BBC news.
+Powered by Sharetribe, Studiotime became the largest online marketplace community to rent music studios.
+The platform listed studios in over 35 countries and was featured in publications such as VICE Brasil and Forbes, and even on the BBC news.